gssi/clinical-mastitis-risk/README.md

 ### Execution for controlled comparison between ML and DL

 The full pipeline is executed to ensure that both models are trained and evaluated on the same subject–time instances.
-For each step, the set of command lines used is provided:
+For each step, the set of command lines used is provided below.
+NOTE: before the data construction step, download (download_tables.py) and merge (merge_tables.py) of tables from LEO are required.
+The command lines for these steps are reported in the files themselves.

 1. Data construction → `command_lines/commands_data_construction.txt`
 2. Transformation → `command_lines/commands_data_preprocessing.txt`